indimail/indimail-virtualdomains/.github/INSTALL-MINI.md

 ## What about firewalls?

-You won't need most of the indimail-mini programs on a firewall, but you will need qmail-smtpd to accept messages through SMTP.
+You won't need most of the indimail-mini programs on a firewall, but you will need mini-smtpd to accept messages through SMTP.
 You can survive with a tiny configuration:

 * /usr/sbin/qmail-qmqpc;
-* /usr/sbin/qmail-smtpd;
+* /usr/sbin/mini-smtpd;
 * a symbolic link to qmail-qmqpc from /usr/sbin/qmail-queue;
 * the internal gateway's IP address in /etc/indimail/control/qmqpservers;
 * the firewall host's name in /etc/indimail/control/me; and
 * the list of acceptable domains in /etc/indimail/control/rcpthosts.

 You don't need to worry about setting up redundant QMQP servers here.
-If the internal gateway is down, qmail-smtpd will temporarily reject the message, and the remote client will automatically try again later.
+If the internal gateway is down, mini-smtpd will temporarily reject the message, and the remote client will automatically try again later.

 ## What about mailing lists?